 The basic idea is using pieces of leek instead of the lasagne sheets.
 It means you still have a barrier to pour sauce and cheese on but with much less calories – and wheat free.
 It’s a whole lot lighter too!

 I simplified the Hairy Bikers recipe a little as it potentially was a bit fiddly – and I think it was still as good.
-I just created one layer of leeks as there was only one layer of white sauce and cheese on the top.
-I made the white sauce a little simpler too.
+I just created one layer of leeks as there was only one layer of white sauce and cheese on the top and I made the white sauce a little simpler too.

 Lasagne – Adapting Classic Recipes

-It is a great idea and I will definitely use this method in the future to reduce the calories, as it does have all the flavour.
+Lasagne with leek as pasta sheets is a great idea and I will definitely use this method in the future to reduce the calories, as it does have all the flavour.

 Free-From Vegetarian Lasagne